guykadosh/meme-generator/README.md

-# Sprint 2 - Coding Acdemy - May 2022
+# Meme-generator
-meme-generator
+Sprint 2 - Coding Acdemy - May 2022